-"I won't within reason," Edward frowned.
+"I won't within reason," Edward said with a frown.
 "You have to tell me what caused this first."

 Ron bit his lip and looked away as Edward examined the cut better.
 It looked like a bite…

-"This wouldn't happen to have anything to do with Hagrid's new pet now would it?"
-Edward frowned.
+"This wouldn't happen to have anything to do with Hagrid's new pet now, would it?"
+Edward asked.